Life Cycle Thinking

 - Execute certified LCA studies and LCA screening studies according to ISO14040/44

-- Review LCA studies done by other consultants
+- Review LCA studies completed by other consultants

-- Apply LCA to support EPDs, PEF, product claims and eco-labeling
+- Apply LCA to support EPDs, PEF, product claims and eco-labelling

 - Help you get started and know what EPDs you need

-- Takeover the entire EPD process from conducting the LCA and completing the EPD, to getting it reviewed, certified, and published on the appropriate platform
+- Manage the entire EPD process from conducting the LCA and completing the EPD, to getting it reviewed, certified, and published on the appropriate platform

 Life Cycle Thinking is a holistic approach of assessing the environmental impact of a product or production site, where the entire life cycle is taken into account.